Explore

 Consent

-RECOMMENDATION It is recommended that the City Council approve a motion to approve and authorize the City Manager to execute the Gas and Electric Extension Agreement with Pacific Gas and Electric in the amount of $135,632.34, for the electrical and gas upgrades for the McKinley Park Renovation, Project No. WR21017.
+RECOMMENDATION It is recommended that the City Council approve a motion to authorize Balancing Contract Change Order No. 4, in the amount of $310,846.26, with George Reed, Inc., for the California Street Road Diet, Project No. WT18005/Federal Project No. ATPSB1L-5008(194).
 It is also recommended that the City Manager be authorized to take appropriate and necessary actions to carry out the purpose and intent of this motion.

 Attachments